Providing objective nursing opinion to win your medical negligence case.

 Types of Cases

-• Death or injury from choking in care
+Death or injury from chocking in healthcare or aged care

 Medical Record Review

-• Assess if the standards or care, policies, protocols and professional standards have been followed.
+Assess if the standards of care, policies, procedures, protocols and guidelines have been followed

-• Provide a chronological timeline of events relevant to the case.
+Provide a chronological timeline of events related to the case

 Education for Healthcare Providers

-• Available for hospitals, community nursing, maternal & child health, aged care.
+Available for hospitals, community nursing, aged care and maternal and child health

-Registered Nurse with 30 years of clinical and management experience.
-I started nursing as an Enrolled Nurse in 1993 and completed my Bachelor of Nursing in 1997.
-I obtained a Graduate Diploma in Critical Care Nursing in 2000.
+Registered Nurse with 32 years of clinical and management experience.
+I started nursing as an Enrolled Nurse in 1993 and completed my Bachelor of Nursing in 1997, I obtained a Graduate Diploma in Critical Care Nursing in 2000, and am currently completing a Maser of Advanced Nursing Practice.

-I have extensive experience in ICU, ED, anesthetics/PACU, aeromedical retrieval, community nursing, wound management, aged care, palliative care, and nursing management.
+I have extensive experience in intensive care, emergency, anaesthetics/recovery, aeromedical retrieval, community nursing, wound management, aged care, palliative care, and nursing management.
 I am a qualified immunisation nurse.
 I currently work in community nursing (district nursing, hospital in the home, post-acute care) and palliative care.

-I am a member of the Australian College of Nursing and the Australian Nursing and Midwifery Federation.
+I am a member of the Australian College of Nursing, the Australian Nursing and Midwifery Federation, and Palliative Care Nurses Australia.

 Current registration with AHPRA.